PhantomPilots/AutoFarming/GUI_README.md

 - **Process Management**: Start and stop farmers with dedicated buttons
 - **Farmer Images**: Visual representation of each farming type
 - **Window Resizing**: Automatically resizes your game window for optimal performance
-- **Free Software**: This is completely free and open source software
+- **Open-source Core**: The AutoFarmers core is free and open source; optional compiled extensions may have separate terms

 ## How to Use